-Before any repairs are made to your NFPA 1971 Compliant Structural Firefighter Garment, it must be washed, decontaminated, and disinfected in accordance with this Guide to help protect workers who alter or repair Garments from exposure to soils and contaminants.
+Before any repairs are made to your NFPA 1971 Compliant Structural Firefighter Garment, it must be washed, decontaminated, and disinfected or sanitized in accordance with this Guide to protect workers who alter or repair Garments from exposure to soils and contaminants.

-All major repairs to Garments should be done by Starfield LION or a verified ISP.
+All major repairs to Garments should be done by LION TotalCare® or a verified ISP.
 Major repairs made by any other entity invalidates all warranties and may expose the wearer to hazardous or life threatening conditions.
-For an updated list of verified ISPs, call Starfield LION at (800) 473-5553.